havok2063/introtoflask/README.md

     python run_myapp.py -d -p 9000

-The main Flask app is now defined inside a method called create_app, located within the modules __init__.py file.
+The main Flask app is now defined inside a method called create_app, located within the module's init file.
 This allows you to run many instances of the same application, using the run_app command.

+create_app is a way of creating an 'application factory'.
+It allows you to test running your app under different configurations